top of page

 Beth Higham-Edwards is a London-based percussionist.
 Contemporary music, theatre, and chamber music are her specialisms.
 Skills include tuned percussion, hand percussion, bodhran, timpani, drum kit and orchestral percussion.
 Beth is the co-recipient of the RPS ABO Salomon Prize 2021, and is on the board of trustees with the National Children's Orchestra

-Recent theatre credits include; The Mirror and the Light (West End for RSC), Inala (West End and international tour), Amadeus, Common, and Twelfth Night (dep) at The National Theatre and The Tempest (for which she was Musical Director), King Lear, Measure for Measure, Macbeth, Henry V (dep), and Othello at Shakespeare’s Globe.
-Beth was deputy MD on King Lear, Macbeth and Othello.
+Recent theatre credits include; The Mirror and the Light (West End for RSC), Inala (West End and international tour), Amadeus, Common, and Twelfth Night (dep) at The National Theatre and The Tempest, King Lear, Measure for Measure, Macbeth, Henry V (dep), Othello and Words of Peace at Shakespeare’s Globe.
+Beth was Musical Director on the Tempest and deputy MD on King Lear, Macbeth and Othello.

 Beth is a founding member of the percussion group Beaten Track Ensemble where she performed to critical acclaim in the Tate Modern’s Alexander Calder exhibition Performing Sculpture.
 She appeared on BBC Radio 3 In Tune and Music Matters with the group.
 They have performed three times at the Wigmore Hall for their learning events in 2020-2022.